 Webinar participants will learn –

 She has been an active member of VMAE, serving as its president in 2002.
 Lisa is the current chair of the VMAE’s national Power of 10 leadership program.
 Her skill set in strategic planning and successful association management has led to the development of Strategy Vision 20-20 to assist organizations vision for the future.
-She and her husband of 33 years have two grown sons, two wonderful daughters-in-law and a grandchild on the way!
+Lisa is trained to deliver Insights Discovery to veterinarians and their teams.
+She has completed the Certificate for Diversity and Inclusion in Veterinary Medicine.

 Catherine Peskuski, MBA, serves as Director of Strategy for the American Veterinary Medical Association (AVMA).
 Ms. Peskuski’ s primary role with AVMA is to work with the CEO and Board of Directors to facilitate the annual planning process and strategy development.
 Since the implementation of a formal strategy management process, AVMA has achieved record growth and continues to expand member benefits and offer critical support to the veterinary profession.
 To be successful amid the challenges and complexities of working with a non-profit, Catherine relies on her experience as a key problem solver and strong communicator.
 She is performance driven and excels at facilitating diverse groups working through tough issues.